FastComments/fastcomments-blog/src/content/(9-26-2020) Webhooks Come to FastComments.md

 #### Why do Create and Update both use HTTP PUT and not POST?

 **Since all of our requests contain an ID**, repeating the same Create or Update request **should not create new objects on your side**.
+This means that these calls are idempotent and should be
+PUT events as per the HTTP specification.

 #### How It Works